Buddhi (Raj) Gyawali, Ph.D.

-Dr. Buddhi Raj Gyawali is a tenured Associate Professor of geospatial applications at Kentucky State University in Frankfort, KY USA since January 2012.
+Dr. Buddhi Raj Gyawali is a tenured Professor of geospatial applications, human dimensions of natural resources, and Climate Studies at Kentucky State University in Frankfort, KY, since January 2012.
 He received a B.S. in Agriculture from Tribhuvan University, Nepal; an M.A. in International Development from Clark University, Worcester, MA; an M.S. in Agribusiness Management, and a Ph.D. in Natural Resources from Alabama A&M University in 2007.
-Dr. Gyawali currently teaches Introduction to GIS, Climate Change Studies, and Remote Sensing of Environment to graduate and undergraduate students.
+Dr. Gyawali currently teaches Introduction to GIS, Climate Change Studies, and Remote Sensing of Environment to graduate and undergraduate students, and Special Topics in Advanced Geospatial Analysis, Modeling, and Research.
 He is also the lead scientist of Geospatial Intelligence and Environmental Security; Coordinator of Masters in Environmental Science (Online program), and Director of Summer Apprenticeship Programs (SAP) at Kentucky State University.